 The Circuit Trails is the regional trail network of the Greater Philadelphia region that is facilitated by the Delaware Valley Regional Planning Commission.
-The Octoraro Rail Trail is envisioned as a component of The Circuit Trails network that extends between Wawa and the Brandywine Creek in Chadds Ford Township along parts of an inactive SEPTA rail corridor.
+The Octoraro Rail Trail is envisioned as a component of The Circuit Trails network that extends between Wawa and the Brandywine Creek in Chadds Ford Township along an inactive SEPTA rail corridor.
+This Rails to Trails conversion project is being led by the Delaware County Planning Department.
 In order for this trail project to move forward, Chadds Ford Township must be willing to actively participate as the host municipality.
-Further planning, discussions, and negotiations would be required, as there are private residential property owners who own the SEPTA rail line property in the corridor.
+Further discussions and negotiations would be required, as there are private residential property owners who own the SEPTA rail line property in the corridor.